mining-visualizer/MVis-tokenminer/README.md

 * Double-click on the file `list-devices.bat`.
 Examine the screen output and verify your GPU's are recognized.
 Pay special attention to the PlatformID.
 If it is anything other than 0, you will need to edit the `start-mining.bat` file and change the `--opencl-platform <n>` argument.
 * Start POOL MINING by double-clicking on `start-mining.bat`.
 * Start SOLO MINING with `tokenminer.exe -S -G`.
 This assumes you've specified the node address in the .INI file.
 * **COOLING**: Please note that MVis-tokenminer does not have any features to set fan speeds or regulate cooling, other than shutting down if things get too hot.
 Usually the AMD drivers do a pretty good job in that regard, but sometimes they don't.
 It is your responsibility to monitor your fan speeds and GPU temperatures.
-If the AMD drivers aren't setting fan speeds high enough, you may need to use a 3rd part product,  like Speedfan or Afterburner.
+If the AMD drivers aren't setting fan speeds high enough, you may need to use a 3rd party product,  like Speedfan or Afterburner.

 #### Configuration Details ####